pprabhu90/pprabhu90/README.md

 ![GitHub followers](https://img.shields.io/github/followers/pprabhu90?label=Follow&style=social)
 ![GitHub views](https://komarev.com/ghpvc/?username=pprabhu90&color=blue)

 I'm a Senior Product Manager – Technical at AWS with a Booth MBA and UC Berkeley BA.
-I'm currently earning my master's in data science at UC Berkeley to deepen my expertise in GenAI, machine learning, and data platforms — all in service of building the next generation of AI-native products that scale with velocity.
+I'm currently earning my master's in data science at UC Berkeley to deepen my expertise in GenAI, machine learning, and data platforms — all in service of building the next generation of AI-native products.

 ---